 Not Quite What We Wanted …

 We were encouraged enough by the response to the 1-day training session that we commissioned the further development of a 3-day business training program with a handbook to go with it.
 Our idea was that we could make a useful program for ShopBotters by relating it to the unique needs of CNC-based businesses.
 But, as we reviewed this program and the materials for it when they were completed, we realized that with a couple of exceptions, starting a ShopBot business was much like starting any business.
 Indeed, our materials seemed too much like any other “Start Your Own Business” books to be especially useful.
-[We have compiled and made the materials from this ShopBot Business Program available for free download.
-You may find some of these documents helpful as review material or as companions to other business materials you are studying.]

 We came to appreciate that what had made the 1-day seminar at ShopBot special was that the participants brought their personal, specific, and CNC-related questions and experiences to the discussion and shared them with each other.
 The session worked well because it was a networking and sharing occasion that offered support and assurance that others were struggling with very similar kinds of problems.
 It is hard to beat others stories about “going it on their own” and hearing about the crocodiles they had to deal with.
 We see the same kind of thing happening at our regular ShopBot (machine and software) trainings in Durham.
 ShopBotters who come here are always very excited to talk to each other about specific business problems that they are experiencing.